songx23/songx23.github.io/_posts/2020-04-01-power-grid.md

 }
 ```

+The following list shows what function does each endpoint fulfill:

-- Health endpoint is a standard endpoint to show whether the service is functioning.
+- Health endpoint is a standard endpoint to show whether the service is running.
 - Powerplants endpoint returns all the power plant cards in the game, the response is static.
-- Board endpoint returns the database value, aka the state of the game.
-The UI is going to consume this endpoint frequently.
+- Board endpoint returns the game state, aka the global database variable.
+UI is going to consume this endpoint frequently.
-- New game endpoint sets the database value based on the number of players and which country players are playing.
-I will dig into this part later.
+- New game endpoint sets the game state based on the number of players and which country is being played.
 - Auction endpoint alters a flag in the current market.
-This is not necessary but it improves the user experience a little bit.
+This is not necessary but it improves the user experience.
 I will explain this later in the UI section.
-- Buy endpoint triggers a replacement of power plant in the current market.
-It will be triggered by players.
+- Buy endpoint replaces a power plant in the current market based on current game stage.
 - In Power Grid, a turn is consist of 5 phrases.
-Only phrase 2 and 5 (which is the end of turn) is related to the power plant market.
-Thus the end phrase and end turn endpoints trigger certain logic based on game rules.
+The end phrase and end turn endpoints trigger certain rules when activated by ending of phrase 2 and 5.
-- End game endpoint reset the values to default for the data store.
+- End game endpoint resets the game state to default values.

-- CORS middleware is added because Angular enforce CORS by default.
+I'm using CORS middleware because Angular enforce CORS by default.

 #### New Game

-Power Grid has lots of expansions, each expansion has two countries and some new rules adding on top of the basic rules.
-Most of the difference between expansions are the set up of the power plant deck.
-Some of the rules requires to remove cards, some requires to add cards, some even requires to order the deck.
-It's a good place to use interface to handle different implementations.
+I want to talk a bit more about what happens when creating a new game.
+Power Grid is a quite old board game so it has lots of expansions, each expansion provides a new game board showing two different countries.
+Some new rules are also added to provide new gaming experience.
+Most of the differences between expansions (_*I have only checked about 4 expansions so it doesn't cover all_) lie in the set up of the power plant deck.
+Some expansions require to remove power plant cards from deck, some requires to add cards, some even requires to order the deck.
+This represents a good place to use interface to handle different implementations.
+Here's the interface I defined.

 ```go
 type CountryRule interface {